 The Siege of Dubrovnik

-During the Homeland War, Dubrovnik came under attack.
-The Yugoslav People’s Army advanced on the city, heavily bombing the Old Town.
+During the Homeland War, the Yugoslav People’s Army advanced on the city, heavily bombing the Old Town.

-Large maps hang at both gated entrances to Old Town Dubrovnik, marking all of the buildings that were damaged.
+Large maps hang at both gated entrances to Old Town Dubrovnik, marking all of the structures that were damaged.

 Free Sightseeing Dubrovnik Walking Tour

-Despite the various rulers, numerous conflicts and the most recent siege of cruise ship passengers, the appealing charm of the historic city has remained.
-It only takes stepping inside the gates of Dubrovnik to feel it.
+Despite the various rulers, numerous conflicts and the most recent siege of tourist, the appealing charm of the historic city has remained.
+You feel it as you step inside the gates of Dubrovnik.

 (MAP) Start your Dubrovnik Old Town Walking Tour at the western Pile Gate.
 From the Greek word for door, it is the main entrance and the natural starting place for Dubrovnik sightseeing tours.

 The large fountain has 16 spouts that continuously flows from Maskerons.
-The water is clean, so step up to top off your water bottle!
+The water is clean and potable, so step up to top off your water bottle!

 (MAP) The small chapel opposite the fountain was built in gratitude for sparing the town from severe damage in an earthquake in 1520.